 There are three modalities in electrology: Galvanic, thermolysis, and blend.
 All three methods have their own merits, and one method is not better than another.
 The success depends on the skill of the electrologist, the type of hair being removed, the condition of the skin and the pain threshold of the client.
 All three methods, when properly performed, thoroughly destroy the hair matrix cells, leaving follicles incapable of regrowing hair.

-First reported in 1875 as a way to remove ingrown eyelashes, the galvanic method of electrolysis kills a hair follicle using a current to produce sodium hydroxide (lye) within the follicle.
+This oldest method hair removal using an electric current is named after Luigi Galvani, who lived from 1737 to 1798.
+Galvani did not use electricity to remove unwanted hair, but he was one of the first scientists to study the effects of electricity on the body.
+First reported in 1875 by Charles Michel as a way to remove ingrown eyelashes, the galvanic method of electrolysis kills a hair follicle using a current to produce sodium hydroxide (lye) within the follicle.
 Sodium hydroxide kills the matrix cells required for hair growth.

 The blend method of electrolysis combines features of both thermolysis and galvanic methods.
 It has the advantage of benefiting from the strengths of both.

 Different hair types respond differently to treatment methods.
 Perfect Image Med Spa only uses machines that we can set to use either method, as well as to blend the two.
 The technicians have the expertise to determine which treatment will work best for every individual.